 CNCS staff will evaluate the risks to the program posed by each applicant, including conducting due diligence to ensure an applicant's ability to manage federal funds and the applicant's past performance (if applicable.)
-This evaluation is in addition to the evaluation of the applicant's eligibility for funding and the quality of its application on the basis of the Selection Criteria.
+This evaluation is in addition to the evaluation of the applicant's eligibility for funding and the quality of its application on the basis of the

+Selection Criteria.
 Results from this evaluation will inform funding decisions.
 If CNCS determines that an award will be made, special conditions that correspond to the degree of risk assessed may be applied to the award.
 In evaluating risks, CNCS may consider the following, but not limited to:

-- Financial capability and capacity to manage Federal funds - Quality of financial management systems and ability to meet the administrative standards prescribed in applicable OMB Guidance - History of performance as reflected in the applicant's record in managing previous CNCS awards, cooperative agreements, or procurement awards, including: - Timeliness of compliance with applicable reporting requirements, - If applicable, meeting matching requirements, and - If applicable, the extent to which any previously awarded amounts will be expended prior to future awards - Information available through any OMB-designated repositories of government-wide eligibility qualification or financial integrity information, such as- - Federal Awardee Performance and Integrity Information System (FAPIIS),

-- U.S. Treasury Bureau of Fiscal Services

-- Dun and Bradstreet, or
+- Financial capability and capacity to manage Federal funds - Quality of financial management systems and ability to meet the administrative standards prescribed in applicable OMB Guidance - History of performance as reflected in the applicant's record in managing previous CNCS awards, cooperative agreements, or procurement awards, including: - Timeliness of compliance with applicable reporting requirements, - If applicable, meeting matching requirements, and - If applicable, the extent to which any previously awarded amounts will be expended prior to future awards - Information available through any OMB-designated repositories of government-wide eligibility qualification or financial integrity information, such as- - Federal Awardee Performance and Integrity Information System (FAPIIS), - U.S. Treasury Bureau of Fiscal Services - Dun and Bradstreet. - "Do Not Pay," and /or - System for Award Management - Reports and findings from single audits performed under Uniform Administrative Guidance and findings of any other available audits - IRS Tax Form 990 - An applicant organization's annual report - Publicly available information including information from an applicant organization's website - Any other information listed in 45 CFR § 2521.140 - The applicant's ability to effectively implement statutory, regulatory, or other requirements. - Responses to the Financial Management Survey and supporting documentation. - Past Performance

-- "Do Not Pay"

-- Reports and findings from single audits performed under Uniform Administrative Guidance (formerly OMB Circular A-133) and findings of any other available audits

-- IRS Tax Form 990

-- An applicant organization's annual report

-- Publicly available information including information from an applicant organization's website

-- Any other information listed in 45 CFR § 2522.140

-- The applicant's ability to effectively implement statutory, regulatory, or other requirements.

-- Past Performance